 After cleaning, I used painter’s tape and some extra thick wrapping paper to cover the freshly stripped tabletop to protect it during painting.

 In this case, I used spray on Zinsser Bullseye Clear Shellac.
-Since it comes in spray paint form, it was much faster to apply to all of the turns and details of my table apron and legs.
+Since it comes in spray paint form, it was really fast to apply to the turns and details of my table apron and legs.

 I applied two coats of sealer and once it was dry used General Finishes Milk Paint in Snow White.

-Once I saw how beautiful my naked tabletop was, I strongly considered skipping the stain and going straight to polyurethane.
+Once I saw how beautiful my naked tabletop was, I strongly considered skipping the stain and leaving the wood its natural color.
 But I decided to go classic with a medium stain instead.

 I chose Minwax Provincial Stain.
 It has a beautiful color that isn’t too yellow and is light enough it won’t hide the beautiful wood grain.